+Nestled between the British Virgin Islands and St. Kitts, Anguilla is a 16-mile stretch of land that actually disappears on a virtual map if you zoom out too far (and fails to stake out any territory on old-school globes).
 In other words, it was exactly what I was looking for.
 Coupled with the kind of social burnout that only New York can serve up, I found myself in search of something that was the quintessential opposite of city living.

-One last Google search solidified my decision to go; this Eastern Caribbean gem is located in the remote British West Indies and is home to some of the most stunning white sand beaches in the world.
+One last Google search solidified my decision to go; this Eastern Caribbean gem is located in the remote British West Indies and is home to some of the most stunning white-sand beaches in the world.
 Armed with the knowledge that a trip to the beach is a proven stress reliever, I threw caution to the wind and vowed to focus on nothing more than rest, relaxation, and solitude for the duration of my four-day stay.

 While I assumed that the private oceanfront villas, afternoon massages, and award-winning restaurants at the resort would do well to quiet even my busy mind, I was surprised to find that the people, the excursions, and the sheer natural beauty of the island would leave a far greater impression.

 In addition to a cold Red Stripe (followed by a rum punch), I was greeted at Belmond Cap Juluca with the almost-piercing sight of the rolling aquamarine surf in Maundays Bay (pictured upper left); a view my city landscape had sorely been lacking.
 The famous crescent-shaped beach created a private oceanic pool of sorts, which was then flanked by the Greco-Moorish–style villas the resort is known for.

 In other words, even looking at the ocean on a regular basis can help relieve stress and improve well-being.
 "Even after the researchers took into account factors like age, sex, and wealth, living by the sea still improved people's mental health," writes Health of the findings.
 Study co-author Amber Pearson surmises that the brain finds it much easier to "efficiently process natural backdrops," and that these backdrops "reduce sensory stimuli and promote mental relaxation," she told Lonely Planet.
 Frankly, I didn't need a science lesson to tell me that; just one afternoon on the beach sans-smartphone seemed to melt away any shred of stress or anxiety that always seemed to follow me at home.